ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Any event that has resulted in the Group Manager sending an error response, as a reply to a request received at any of the resources exported by the interface specified in this document.

-  The logged information contains a description of the error occurred in the context of the present document, together with a description of the event related to the error and relevant metadata about the Administrator that has sent the request.
+  The logged information contains a description of the error occurred in the context of the interface defined in the present document, together with a description of the event related to the error and relevant metadata about the Administrator that has sent the request.
 For instance, possible metadata include: addressing information of the Administrator; when applicable, (an identifier of) the authentication credential that the Administrator has used to authenticate itself to the Group Manager when establishing their secure communication association.

   Note that, if the error response uses the format problem-details defined in {{RFC9290}}, then the "detail" entry in the response payload is meant to convey the diagnostic description of the error, which is meant to be part of the log entry for this event.